 Commissioning leads and clinicians from across the CCG are involved in many programmes of work that impact on the experiences of children and young people with SEND.
 The CCG is a core member in SEND improvement workstreams and programmes in both areas.

-Some of the ongoing work, led by the CCG, to improve local SEND provision and processes across Birmingham and Solihull, includes:
+Examples of the ongoing work to improve local SEND provision and processes across Birmingham and Solihull, include:

-- Improved multi-agency working across the SEND system in each locality to support better communication and co-operation
+- Improved multi-agency working across the SEND system at locality to support better access to services for families

-- Processes being established to secure timely health advice for statutory assessments for education, health and care plans
+- Processes established so that health providers can submit essential health advice to the LA for statutory assessments for education, health and care plans

 - Ensuring that CCG commissioning is appropriate and suitable to meet the needs of, and improve outcomes for, children and young people with SEND

 - Establishing joint commissioning across the area where appropriate with a focus on developing integrated approaches to service delivery to improve efficiency and support better experiences for children and young people and their families

 - Acting on parent / carer feedback and embedding co-production as part of all service improvements

 - Supporting awareness of SEND responsibilities across the health system

 A team of Designated Clinical Officers (DCOs) and Designated Medical Officers (DMOs) are part of the CCG, bringing clinical leadership to support the CCG to meet its statutory responsibilities under the SEND Code of Practice.
 These responsibilities involve maintaining oversight the health contributions to Education, Health and Care Plans (EHCPs), working across different parts of the health system to ensure that health assessments, planning and support is delivered in accordance with SEND code of practice and in a family-centred way.
 The DMO/DCO team quality assure the health inputs in relation to SEND into both the graduated approach as well as within EHCPs as part of Local Authority Quality Assurance systems.